karlgodtliebsen/kafka-playground/README.md

 Testing integration to
-Kafka using .Net Clients
+> Kafka produce and Consume, and Streaming using .Net Clients

-skqlDb  using .Net Clients
+> skqlDb  using .Net Clients